SSEHUB/LLM-RE-Benchmark/README.md

-# LLM-RE-Benchmark: Can LLMs identify funktional requirements information?
+# LLM-RE-Benchmark: Can LLMs identify functional requirements information?

 A benchmark for evaluating LLMs regarding their ability to recognize and extract functional requirement information in natural language texts.